 What Are Airline Dining Programs?

-Airline dining programs (also known as dining clubs) are a lesser-known credit card hack that allows you to earn airline miles with any credit card that you currently own.
-These free programs are made up of a network of partnered restaurants, cafes, and other establishments and can earn diners airline miles towards the affiliated airline carrier.
-Miles are earned in a similar manner to traditional rewards programs where you will earn a range of 1-5 miles per dollar(s) spent at an affiliated restaurant.
-It may seem too easy to be true – but simply register your credit card with the airline dining program of your choice and watch the miles roll in.
+Airline dining programs (also known as dining clubs) are a lesser-known credit card hack that allows you to earn airline miles with any credit card you currently use.
+These free programs are made up of partnered restaurants, cafes, and other establishments and can earn diners airline miles towards the affiliated airline carrier.

-How to Choose Which Airline Dining Program to Sign Up For
+How to Choose Which Dining Program to Sign Up For

-Last but not least, make sure that the restaurants listed in the program are ones that you’d actually want to dine at.
-It does you little good if there are dozens of restaurants in your area but none of them sound appetizing to you.
-Additionally, dining programs (just like credit cards) offer sign up bonuses that you must meet within a certain period of time (typically 30 days).
-Our recommendation: scope out restaurants you would want to try within the next month and the restaurants that you could see yourself that most easily fit your current lifestyle.
+Last but not least, make sure that the restaurants listed in the program are ones at which you’d actually want to dine.
+It does you little good if there are dozens of restaurants in your area, but none of them sound appetizing to you.
+Additionally, dining programs (just like credit cards) offer sign-up bonuses that you must meet within a certain period (typically 30 days).

 Which Airlines Offer Dining Programs?

-There are seven airline programs which have various signup bonuses and reward rates.
-Keep in mind that you’ll have to be a registered member of the airline’s loyalty program prior to signing up for a dining club.
+There are seven US airline programs that have various sign-up bonuses and reward rates.
+Keep in mind that you’ll have to be a registered member of the airline’s loyalty program before signing up for a dining club.